Our proud homeowners had a beautiful colonial home in “The Gem of the Fox River Valley,” as they and their neighbors like to call Algonquin, IL.

 Sure, you have to connect the outdoor heat pump to the air handler.
 That’s the same as how you’d run ducts between your vents and furnace or AC.

 In this case, however, all we use are refrigerant lines.
-These are made of flexible plastic tubing, not metal.
-And they’re narrow enough for us to snake through the walls like electrical wire.
+These are made of thin, metal tubing.
+These are narrow enough for us to run through the walls without a lot of space being used.

 The only part of the system our homeowners see in the house is the air handler.
 All the connections are hidden in the walls.